International Institute of Agriculture: Administration

-The government of the IIA was vested in the general assembly of delegates from affiliated countries, meeting every two years, and in a permanent executive committee, on which there was one representative from each country.
+The administration of the IIA was vested in the general assembly of delegates from affiliated countries, meeting every two years, and in a permanent executive committee, on which there was one representative from each country.
 This permanent committee had direct charge of the IIA.
 The general officers were the president (also chairman of the permanent committee), the vice president and the secretary general.

 The work of the institute was divided among four bureaus: